Last Updated on January 17, 2022 by Grow with Bovees

 So go ahead and find a few reliable online sellers with good customer reviews or find a good online bidding site to get your hands on one of these beauties.

-Because even though they come at monster prices, posting plenty of pictures or adding new profile pictures would definitely boost your plant page popularity, and they will leave your house looking modern and trendy!
+Because even though they come at monster prices, posting plenty of pictures of your Monstera deliciosa variegata, or in fact, any of your variegated Monsteras, would definitely boost your plant page popularity, and they will leave your house looking modern and trendy!